uknikhil/uknikhil/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on SQL Server T-sql and Powershell scripts and SSRS Reports to automate or monitor DBA tasks.
+- 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on SQL Server automation.
+- 💬 Ask me about ...
+- 📫 How to reach me: https://www.linkedin.com/in/nikhiluk/

 <!--
 **uknikhil/uknikhil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.